Planting calendar

 April Planting Guide for Dallas, TX: Raised Beds, Containers & In-Ground Gardens

 April in Dallas is ideal for planting warm-season vegetables and herbs in raised beds, containers, and in-ground gardens.
-Focus on heat-tolerant crops and start some seeds indoors for summer harvests.
-Avoid planting frost-sensitive crops too early as late cold snaps can still occur.
+Focus on heat-tolerant crops and start some seeds indoors for later transplanting.
+Be cautious of late cold snaps early in the month.

 Plant now (quick list)